WoltLab/docs.woltlab.com/pages/php/php_code-style.md

 - **Lower camel case**:
   The first letters of compound words are written in upper case, except for the first letter which is written in lower case.
 - **Screaming snake case**:
-  All letters are written in upper case and compound words are seperated by underscores.
+  All letters are written in upper case and compound words are separated by underscores.

 | Type | Convention | Example |